hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 but will inspect each incoming config block and check whether it is included in the consenters set.
 If it is, it will start the runtime components that execute consensus, thus joining the cluster.

-If the OSN is in the consenters set, it will continue as **member**, first pulling blocks from other OSMs util it catches up with the given config block, and then starting the runtime components that execute consensus, thus joining the cluster.
+If the OSN is in the consenters set, it will continue as **member**, first pulling blocks from other OSNs util it catches up with the given config block, and then starting the runtime components that execute consensus, thus joining the cluster.

 Note that joining an OSN as a member means that the channel was updated to include that OSN in the consenters set before it